Howard Burton

-Howard Burton is a physicist who is the creator of Ideas Roadshow, a multimedia initiative dedicated to harnessing the benefits of modern technology to explore ideas across the arts and sciences through thoughtful and seriously-entertaining documentary films, books and podcasts.
-Ideas Roadshow was the recipient of the Educational Learning Resources Award at The London Book Fair's International Excellence Awards in 2018.
+Howard Burton is a filmmaker, an author and the creator of Ideas Roadshow, a multimedia initiative producing documentary films, books and podcasts.
+Ideas Roadshow was the recipient of the Educational Learning Resources Award at the London Book Fair's International Excellence Awards in 2018.

 Burton holds an M.A. in philosophy and a Ph.D. in theoretical physics, and was the founding executive director of Perimeter Institute for Theoretical Physics in Waterloo, Canada, from 1999–2007.
 He received a Distinguished Alumni Award from the University of Waterloo in 2007.

 His book First Principles: Building Perimeter Institute tells the history of the founding years of Perimeter Institute.